Team2530/Documentation/MotorNaming.md

 The motor naming conventions are as follows...

 1. Start at the front center side of the robot move in a clockwise fashion, naming every motor that you come across (starting with 1).
-2. Once you have named all motors in the same level, move upwards on the robot, using the same clockwise motion and naming conventions.
+2. Once you have named all motors on the same level, move upwards on the robot, using the same clockwise motion and naming conventions.

 *If the O's are drive motors, and the pluses are motors above the rest of the robot, the motor numbers would be as follows:*